cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 While XofTurboShake128 as described above can be securely used in all cases where a XOF is needed in the VDAFs described in this document, there are some cases where a more efficient instantiation based on a blockcipher in a fixed-key mode of operation is possible.
-For now, this is limited to the XOF used inside the Idpf {{idpf}} implementation in Poplar1 {{idpf-bbcggi21}}.
+This is limited to the XOF used inside the Idpf {{idpf}} implementation in Poplar1 {{idpf-bbcggi21}}.
 It is NOT RECOMMENDED to use this XOF anywhere else.
 See {{security}} for a more detailed discussion.